SeijiV13/ng-entry-logger/README.md

       messagingSenderId: "38629406653",
     })
 ```
-The url property is user defined will create a new collection on your firebase project when you add a log using  UpdateLogService,
+The logsUrl property is user defined will create a new collection on your firebase project when you add a log using UpdateLogService.

+The messagesUrl property is user defined will create a new collection on your
+firebase project where all messages in the messaging feature will be stored.

+The usersUrl property is user defined will create a new collection on your
+firebase project whera all created users will be stored

 ### Issues
 you might encountered Missing or insufficient permissions